 - Men’s checkups include a rectal exam for prostate or testicular examination if not having a family doctor.

 Now it is your turn!
 What are you going to do?
 Are you ready for a new start on living healthier and happier?
-If so, then go ahead and take an inventory of these tips that will help keep you get in shape this year.
+If so, go ahead and take an inventory of these tips to help keep you in shape this year.
 Keep up with them all throughout the year, and before long, everyone will notice how good life looks from your perspective – because staying fit can really change everything.
 Additionally, it’s good to always have fresh food prepared.
 Check out the quick delivery options for fresh, flown-in crabs in Singapore now.

 Featured Photo by Nicole De Khors from Burst